microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 import { createContainer, containerIdQueryParamKey } from "./Util";
 ```

 1. Replace the `onSaveHandler` method with the following code.
-Note that the only lines added here are calling the create container method defined earlier in `Utils.ts`.
-Then appending the returned container ID to the `contentUrl` and `websiteUrl` as a query parameter.
+Note that the only lines added here are calling the create container method defined earlier in `Utils.ts` and then appending the returned container ID to the `contentUrl` and `websiteUrl` as a query parameter.

 ```ts {linenos=inline,hl_lines=[134,136,137]}
 const onSaveHandler = async (saveEvent: microsoftTeams.settings.SaveEvent) => {